omega1x/pipenostics/README.md

-Aiming for digital transformation of technical engineering departments of heat generating and heat transferring companies the package aggregates to some extent the separate knowledge about engineering, reliability, diagnostics and predictive maintenance of pipeline systems.
+Aiming for digital transformation of technical engineering departments of heat generating and heat transferring companies the package aggregates to some extent the separate knowledge concerning engineering, reliability, diagnostics and predictive maintenance of pipeline systems.
 For the present time the package contains utilities for processing corrosion data commonly gathered by *inline inspection*, as well as